PDXpert PLM Software

 We suggest that, just prior to entering your first part or document, you take a backup of the configured database.
 This will allow you to restart the evaluation if you decide to change your configuration design or if the evaluation period expires before you finish your assessment.

-If you've invested significant time in creating items that you want to use in production, and need a bit more time to complete your evaluation, simply contact us for an extension.
+If you need a bit more time to complete your evaluation, simply contact us for an extension.

 - I want to compare PDXpert PLM to another PLM solution.
 How do I get started?